-Apps have reached a point where they are seamlessly integrated in our daily routines.
+Mobile apps have reached a point where they are seamlessly integrated into our daily routines.
 Younger generations grow up with apps and can’t imagine a time where people didn’t have smart devices full of apps.
-There is no boundary when it comes to app categories, as they range from casual gaming to high end business assistants.
-Mobile applications tend to the needs of all demographics with a wide spread across several platforms.
+There is no boundary when it comes to app categories, as they range from casual gaming to high-end business assistants.
+Mobile applications tend to the needs of all demographics with a widespread across several platforms.

 Apple’s coding platform and affiliated tools make it so that developers can more easily and effectively test apps through their development.
 Apple developers even get to work with UI testing feature which allows for even more control over the work in the progress.